What To Say To A New Dad To Really Make A Difference

 The sentiment you want to get across is:“Wherever you are, whatever you’re feeling, I’m here with you.”

 Becoming a father for the first time brings joy, hopefulness, anxiety, and sadness, sometimes within ten minutes of each other.
-Fears associated with the coronavirus only intensify every one of them.
+It’s a whirlwind.
 When talking to someone who just became a new dad, you want to offer some words, and you want them to stand out, be memorable, and really help your buddy with what’s about to come.

 “Congratulations!” is always a good.
 “How’s everyone doing?” is usually appreciated.
 After that, it’s not as clear because you have no idea which version of New Dad you’ll be getting.

 “Expect a range of conflicting emotions,” says Dr. Joshua Sparrow, child psychiatrist and director of the Brazelton Touchpoints Center.
 But here’s a safe guess.
 There’s uncertainty that comes with the responsibility for a new life, since, “You can’t replicate it until you do it.
 You can’t truly practice for it,” says Michael Thompson, child psychologist and co-author of It’s a Boy!, who adds that the dad in question is handling a shift of, “I used to be a good person.
 Now will I be a good person as a father?”

 One helpful element is that his body is playing along.
 When men are physically present with a new baby, their neurohormonal balance changes: testosterone goes down, prolactin goes up.
 His mind is on being a father, not making another.
 “It’s biology’s way of gearing fathers to nurturing and care-taking and reducing the urgency to getting back to reproducing,” Sparrow says.